As the

 and reputation do not inspire confidence, one might as well purchase the

-least expensive products cranked out for the tourist or export markets
+least expensive products cranked out for the souvenir or export markets

 and promoted on eBay or similar venues.